 Nuclear Power in Argentina

 - Argentina has two nuclear reactors generating nearly one-tenth of its electricity, and another reactor finishing construction.

 - Its first commercial nuclear power reactor began operating in 1974.

 Electricity consumption in Argentina has grown strongly since 1990.
 Per capita consumption was just over 2000 kWh/yr in 2002 and rose to over 2600 kWh/yr in 2007.
-Gross electricity production in 2007 was 115 billion kWh, 54% of this from gas, 27% from hydro, 9.4% from oil, 2.2% from coal, and 6.3% (7.2 billion kWh) from nuclear.
+Gross electricity production in 2011 was 130 TWh, comprising 66.6 TWh from gas, 31.9 TWh from hydro, 19.6 TWh from oil, 3.3 TWh from coal, and 6.37 TWh from nuclear.
 In 2012, nuclear power provided 5.9 billion kWh of electricity – about 4.7% of total electricity generation, and less than some previous years.
 Nuclear capacity increases by 74% with Atucha 2 on line from 2014.
-The government plans for 15 to 18% of electricity from nuclear power once planned capacity comes on line.
-It plans to invest $42 billion in nuclear power by 2013, and in mid-2013 had spent 15% of this.
+The government plans for 15-18% of electricity from nuclear power once intended capacity comes on line.
+It planned to invest $42 billion in nuclear power by 2013, but in mid-2013 had spent 15% of this.